 Another of the most callative results of Lindstrom's research downplays brand logos, since the book ensures that other senses, As smell or hearing, more often mark the final decision of consumers.

-The study also demystifies the power of 'product placement', the advertising technique consisting of placing a product of a brand in a TV show.
-In the 'reality'American Idol', Coke and Ford spent the same amount, but consumers retained much more the image of the beverage company, as it was much more integrated into the action.
+The study also demystifies the power of 'product placement', the advertising technique of placing a product of a brand on a television show.
+In the reality show 'American Idol', Coca-Cola and Ford spent the same amount, but consumers retained much more the image of the beverage company, as it was much more integrated into the action.

 The author, whose book has just been published, recommends 'neuromarketing’ to decipher these secrets, that will surely mark the advertising research of the future.

 Convinced that everything leaves a mark, I help companies better connect with their stakeholders through personal branding programs (personal brand management) and employee advocacy (programs of branded internal ambassadors).